stenmigerode/chili-soap-api/README.md

 # chili-soap-api
-Namespaced CHILI SOAP API library for PHP
+Namespaced CHILI SOAP API library for PHP.

 This has been installed since version 4.13 and is maintained on a voluntary basis.

 # Installation